8.5 Developing cultural and creative competences

 In order to make music education more accessible to students with financial obstacles, in April 2018, on the proposal of the Ministry of Education and Science, the Government at the 64th session adopted the Draft Law on Youth Support for the Purchase of Musical Instruments (Предлог Закон за поддршка на млади при купување музички инструменти).
 The Law stipulates that the Ministry will make part of the paid funds for purchased musical instrument in the amount of 75% of the paid funds, but not more than 100,000 denars (around 1627 euros) per instrument, for 25 musical instruments purchased by regular students enrolled in state secondary schools in which plans and programs for musical art are realized and in the amount of 75% of the paid funds, but not more than 100,000 denars per instrument, for 25 musical instruments purchased by regular students enrolled at state higher education institutions where the exercise study programs in the field of music.
 In order to qualify for a refund, the student must, inter alia, have an excellent grade in the course of the instrument for which he applies for a refund and the total monthly income of the parents-the guardians of the student to be less than four average paid net salaries per employee for the last three months, determined by the State Statistical Office.

 However, a lot of individual initiatives for cultural education are created by civil society organizations, cultural institutions or youth associations.
-There are programs for capacity development of professionals in cultural sector offered by cultural foundations and international donors.
-Most of the European countries have bilateral cooperation with Macedonia in the field of culture and support programs for cultural workers and artists.
+There are programs for capacity development of professionals in the cultural sector offered by cultural foundations and international donors.
+Most European countries have bilateral cooperation with Macedonia in the field of culture and support programs for cultural workers and artists.
 Many of the youth associations are organizing activities related to cultural education.
 Some of them are supported by EU programs such as Erasmus plus.

-The Ministry of Culture is offering financial support for talented artists in the framework of their National programme for support of culture.
+The Ministry of Culture is offering financial support for talented artists in the framework of their National program for support of culture.
 Each year, through public call, the Ministry of Culture gives financial support to the young cultural artists to attend education in the field of music, dance, fine arts, architecture and cultural heritage.

-Authors have the possibility to apply for funding for realization of cultural projects of national interest (for example in music, art, theatre, literature etc.).
+Authors have the possibility to apply for funding for realisation of cultural projects of national interest (for example in music, art, theatre, literature etc.).
 Each year the Ministry of Culture launches a public call for cultural projects of national interest.